Portraits of Benvenuto Cellini: Self-portrait on a sketch from the Royal Library in Turin

-The Royal Library of Turin (Biblioteca Reale di Torino) houses two sketches of Benvenuto Cellini drawn on both sides of one sheet of paper measuring 28.3 cm by 18.5 cm.
-One side of the paper bears a graphite drawing of a bearded man aged about 45, which is identified as the self-portrait.
-On the overleaf one finds pen-and-ink studies of male bodies and a face in profile.
-Several autographs in Benvenuto's own hand accompany the drawing; and among the notes is a date reading: “July 21, 1559”.
+The Royal Library of Turin (Biblioteca Reale di Torino) has two sketches of Cellini drawn on both sides of one sheet of paper measuring 28.3 cm by 18.5 cm.
+One side of the paper bears a graphite, which is identified as the self-portrait.
+Several autographs in Cellini's own hand accompany the drawing; and among the notes is a date reading: "July 21, 1559".